 A Resume

-- Summary of your skills, education, and experience written to market the essential skills required for employment.
+- Includes summary of your skills, education, and experience written to market the qualifications required for a specific position

-- The goal of the resume is to be brief and concise, as the resume reader will review your skills.
+- Goal of the resume is to be brief and concise

 A CV

-- A comprehensive listing of your accomplishments and experiences.
+- Includes comprehensive listing of your accomplishments and experiences

 - No page limit

-- It highlights academic-related experience such as teaching and research experience, publications, presentations, awards, honours, affiliations etc.
+- Goal of the CV is to highlight academic-related experience such as teaching and research, publications, presentations, awards, honours, affiliations etc.

 Note: Your CV may closely resemble a resume if you have not yet amassed those types of experiences.
 Focus on elaborating on your education, if relevant, by describing major project(s), research paper(s) or brief description of relevant learning from courses.